mailys-hau/thermosnake/README.md

-# thermosnake
+# ThermoSnake
-Retrieve temperatures in given cities and store in a Google Spreadsheet
+Retrieve temperatures of given cities and send the collected data to a Google Spreadsheet.

+This project was made to automate tracking the temperature for crochet projects.